mdavids/rfc/content/draft-davids-forsalereg-20.md

 # Security Considerations {#security}

-One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
+One use of the TXT record type defined in this document is to parse the content it contains and to publish certain information from it on a website or elsewhere.
 However, there is a risk if the domain name holder publishes a malicious URI or one that points to improper content.
 This may result in reputational damage to the party parsing the record.